GregoryKogan/scrc/README.md

 ```

 This spins up a single-node Kafka cluster, a mock producer container that
-continuously streams Python scripts to Kafka, and the runner service that
+continuously streams sample scripts to Kafka, and the runner service that
 consumes them and executes each script inside Docker.
 The runner keeps
 processing scripts until it is stopped or its container is terminated.
 You can
 optionally limit how many scripts to execute by setting the `SCRIPT_EXPECTED`